 The Westfield Center for Historical Keyboard Studies and the Cornell University Department of Music will host a conference on player-pianos to take place May 4-6, 2017.
 The conference will feature keynote presentations by Professor Georgina Born (University of Oxford) and Rex Lawson, director of the Pianola Institute.
 It will also include workshops and scholarly panels ranging across multiple disciplines and perspectives, including: technological, cultural and trade histories; cultural and musical mediations; the analog/digital dichotomy; computational technology; media storage; reproducibility and inscription; sound archives and the preservation of instruments.
 In addition to hands-on engagement with historical instruments, the conference will offer a special concert with newly-commissioned music for player-piano and piano, as well as solo and ensemble works for pianola.

-The nearest airport is Ithaca/Tompkins County Regional Airport (ITH).
-Alternatives are Syracuse, Binghamton, and Elmira, however ground transport is limited and expensive to these airports farther away (1-1.5 hour drive).
-From New York City, bus services to Ithaca include Shortline (most frequent but slower) and Cornell's Campus to Campus coach (limited schedule direct from midtown).
-The nearest Amtrak station is also in Syracuse.
-For additional details, see visiting Cornell and scroll all the way down for links.
+The nearest airport is Ithaca/Tompkins County Regional Airport [ITH], 10 mins. from campus.
+Alternatives are Syracuse, Binghamton, and Elmira, however ground transport is limited and expensive for these airports farther away (1-1.5 hour drive).
+The nearest Amtrak station is Syracuse, which Ithaca Air Limo services (on request) along with Hancock International Airport [SYR].
+From New York City, bus lines to Ithaca include Shortline (most frequent but slower) and Cornell's Campus to Campus coach (limited schedule direct from midtown).
+For additional possibilities, see visiting Cornell and scroll all the way down for links.